Prof. Matthias Sulzer, Empa, Head SCCER FEEB&D

-Prof. Dr. Ludger Fischer, Deputy SCCER FEEB&D, HSLU
+Prof. Dr. Ludger Fischer, HSLU, Deputy Head SCCER FEEB&D

 During his industrial career Dr. Fischer invented several new technologies and processes within the field of thermal separation, mixing and dispersing, medical devices and nanotechnology.
 In combination with his inventions several patents were granted.
 Since 2014 he is working as full-time lecturer within the Institute of Mechanical Engineering and Energy (IME), within the Competence Center for Thermal Energy Storage (TES).

 Jean-Louis Scartezzini is director of the Solar Energy and Building Physics Laboratory (LESO-PB) of the EPFL and Professor in Building Physics.
 His scientific research is dedicated to sustainability in the built environment, with a special focus on advanced daylighting systems and green lighting.
 He is the author of more than 200 scientific publications and member of several federal commissions and international work groups as well as associate editor of Solar Energy Journal and the International Journal of Building Physics.

 Dr. Kristina Orehounig, Empa, Leader WP2